11 questions to ask your boss the first day of a remote-only job

 You may have deadlines before you even start working, especially if you are taking over for someone else.
 Knowing what they are can help you avoid scrambling last minute or missing a deadline altogether.

-10. “Is there an updated organization chart or team list contact list I can reference?”
+10. “Is there an updated organization chart or team list I can reference?”

 Knowing who reports to whom—and who does what—can help you better navigate the politics of your new environment, as well as more effectively figure out who to go to for what.